-Based on the data collected in the 2013 monitoring season, Ploof's Creek South is meeting the ecoregion standards for water quality for the parameters analyzed.
-As explained previously, E.Coli is a sensitive parameter to analyze, so more data points will be needed to provide analysis on those samples.
+Based on the data collected in the 2014 monitoring season, Ploof's Creek South is meeting the standards for water quality for two of the threes parameters analyzed.
+As explained previously, the geomeans calculated for the E. Coli sampling results indicate a possible impairment.
+For additional information regarding the E. coli status in Ploof's Creek, please contact Sarah Jo at the Sauk River Watershed District.